LenardOng/Reading-List/Books.md

 + [Information Theory, Inference and Algorithms](Book_Reviews/In_Progress/informationtheory.md)

 + [The Elements of Statistical Learning](Book_Reviews/In_Progress/esl.md)

 # Dropped - For now
-+ Neural Networks and Learning Machines
++ Neural Networks and Learning Machines - Difficult to follow